openfido/openfido/docs/Getting Started/Single Machine Install.md

-Openfido is made of several microservices split into different repositories.
+OpenFIDO is made of several microservices split into different repositories.
 You can opt to only run one service at a time.
 The details for development on each service are documented in their corresponding respositories.
-This documentation is a step-by-step to getting all the services running on your local machine.
+This documentation is a step-by-step to getting all the services running on your local machine together.

 First, please clone the following openfido repositories in the same folder:
 * [openfido-app-service](https://github.com/slacgismo/openfido-app-service)